 The Lake Chelan-Sawtooth Wilderness is a protected wilderness area located within the Okanogan and Wenatchee national forests in Washington State.
 The wilderness borders Lake Chelan National Recreation Area and North Cascades National Park and the Stephen Mather Wilderness to the northwest. ~Wikipedia

-The 41-mile drive on NF-8020/Cooper Mountain Road from Chelan, WA to Summer Blossom Trailhead was much less attractive than the trailhead name itself.
+The 41-mile drive was much less appealing than the Summer Blossom Trail name itself.

-Some reports described this being an all-day outing, so pup and I car camped for an early start.
+Some reports described this as an all-day outing, so pup and I car camped for an early start.

-Five years had passed since we first visited Sawtooth Slam peaks.
-The mixed use Crater Creek Trail was especially popular among biking enthusiasts.
+Five years had passed since we climbed the Sawtooth Slam via he mixed-use Crater Creek Trail.

 Compared with its west fork counterpart, East Fork Buttermilk Trail (#420) felt much like a walk in the park.

 West Fork Buttermilk Creek Valley was the first area in Lake Chelan-Sawtooth Wilderness we had visited

 Coincidentally, the late afternoon start time was the same as our first trip from six years ago.

 After yesterday's outing, the pup and I got a good night sleep at the campground.